What you need to consider before adding an ADU to your home.

 Whether you want to install a granny unit, in-law suite, or another form of an ADU, it is highly recommended that you work with a professional.
 In short, going about it alone could result in wasted time, money, and simple mistakes.
 Hiring the right design and construction crew will ensure that you have all of your bases covered when it comes to structure and safety requirements.

 Add in design elements.

 Over the course of a lifetime, most people accommodate a range of ADU residents.
 Whether you’re planning to make space for an elderly family member, college student, or out-of-town guests, it makes sense to incorporate universal design principles.
 Just a few include:

 - Motion sensors for outside entry lights

 - Easy access smoke, fire, and carbon monoxide detectors

 Are you ready to get started?
-Schedule a consultation with our team at Levi Construction so that we can go over your vision and ideas.
+Schedule a consultation with our team at Levi Design Build so that we can go over your vision and ideas.
 Even if you don’t have all the details ironed out yet, we can work together to draft a plan of action.
 Contact us today for your Californian home construction needs!